 Trekking poles are a great addition to your walking attire, and I have written about them, as well as a hydration system, in this article.

 A camera is handy, and if you have a high-quality DLSR, you won't be disappointed with the opportunities you will have to use it.
-I often lump my trusty old Nikon D7000, complete with a mix of lenses, all over the place, and frequently take fantastic shots.
+I often carry my trusty old Nikon D750, complete with a mix of lenses, all over the place and frequently take fascinating shots.

 Something to protect your derrière is desirable, as the sharp limestone rocks can be very distracting during a lunch stop.
 A sitmat is worth its weight in gold.